simplistix/sybil/docs/index.rst

 .. include:: ../README.rst
+  :end-before: The `documentation

-Sybil is designed so that it's easy to provide your own parsers for your own types of example in addition to the included parsers for :mod:`doctest` and :rst:dir:`code-block` examples.
+Sybil comes with an array of included :doc:`parsers <parsers>`, including ones for :mod:`doctest` and :rst:dir:`code-block` examples, and is designed so that it's easy to provide your own additional parsers.

 .. toctree::
    :maxdepth: 3